Oyster Widget Developer Docs (v1)

 Common integration blocker

-Allow the widget script + iframe origins for the environment you use.
+Allow the widget script + widget origins for the environment you use.

 Troubleshooting